-The income test is conducted on the income of the entire household, where the household is defined as above.
+The income test is conducted on the income of all household as defined above.
 Assessed income includes:

-- i) Income derived from property minus an exempted amount (Lm 40 in 2007, €95 in 2008, 2009 & 2010 per year) - ii) Estimated income from unused property (calculated as 5% per annum of the value of the property minus a deduction-Lm 250 in 2007, €585 in 2008, 2009 & 2010) - iii) All labour income derived by the head of household and her partner minus any Class1 and Class2 contributions due - iv) 17.1% of all labour income derived by other household members (other than the head and the partner) minus any Class1 and Class2 contributions and minus any income tax due - v) Any social benefit received by the head of household and her partner with the exception of Supplementary Allowance, Children's Allowance, Care Allowance, Disabled Child Allowance and Maternity Benefit - vi) 17.1% of all social benefits received by other household members with the exceptions of the benefits mentioned above and with the exceptions of any pensions or benefits up to the national minimum pension
+- i) Income derived from property minus an exempted amount (Lm 40 in 2007, €95 in 2008, 2009 & 2010, 2011 and 2012) - Estimated income from unused property (calculated as 5.5% per annum of the value of the property minus a deduction-Lm 250 in 2007, €585 in 2008, 2009 & 2010, 2011, 2012) - iii) All labour income derived by the head of household and her partner minus any Class1 and Class2 contributions due - iv) A percentage of all labour income derived by other household members (other than the head and the partner) minus any Class1 and Class2 contributions and minus any income tax due.
+Income derived from employment of spouse of person in receipt of Social assistance is taken gross. - v) Any social benefit received by the head of household and her partner with the exception of Supplementary Allowance, Children's Allowance, Care Allowance, Disabled Child Allowance and Maternity Benefit - vi) In 2012, as shown in Table 2.14, 17.1% of the income of household members other than the head and her partner is taken into account for the means-test.